jeremyssocial/EzEb/README.md

 12. Drag and drop the styleCorrect folder into EbSynth where it says "Keyframes:"
 13. Drag and drop the render folder into EbSynth where it says "Output:"
 14. Click the "Run All" button.
-15. Take the frames from the render folder and turn them into a video with your preferred method.
-(I'm planning on automating that part aswell in the future.)
+15. Once it's finished switch back to EzEb and hit enter to have the frames in the "render" folder turned into a video, which will be saved in the "result" folder.
 16. Repeat if you want to make another stylized video.